ICR-SC/good-practice/docs/good/instructor/02_tuesday.md

 git commit -m "Initial commit" git push --set-upstream origin main
 ```

+> I could have done this a different way but first creating the project in gitlab and cloning it, which is the way I would usually work.
+One of the reasons for this is that when I create a project through the GitLab or GitHub web interface it will create some of the skepeketin that I want such as a readme and .gitiognore file.
+Another important file I want is the LICENSE.md file.
+This is a text file that describes the license under which I am sharing my code.
+There are many different licenses, and you can find out more about them here: https://choosealicense.com/.
+I am going to go to main page in GitLab and create a LICNSE,.md file, this will autoamtically give me the license picker.I will choose the MIT license as it is simple and permissive.
+A license is necessary if you want to share your code with others.
 ---

 ## Part 2.5 (starts at 23 min, takes 5 min): Using Git in IDEs